 Hillsborough County: March 12 – May 1, 2022

 Florida Statewide: May 7 – August 21, 2022

-Initiated in 1985, this annual juried art exhibition presents work by Pinellas middle and high school students whom are invited to explore ideas and visions similar to those explored by Salvador Dalí and the surrealists.
+Initiated in 1985, this annual juried art exhibition presents work by middle and high school students from the state of Florida whom are invited to explore ideas and visions similar to those explored by Salvador Dalí and the surrealists.
 This year, the theme is “The Metamorphic Moment,” a theme that encourages students to explore the process and meaning of transformation through time, myth and literature.